 Convert Excel Chart to Images by saving Workbook as Webpage

-Now, the important part is select “Web Page (*.htm,*.html)” in under “Save as type” and make sure that you select “Entire Workbook” under “Save” option.
-Click on “Save” button to save the workbook as Webpage and ignore any compatibility messages.
+Now, the important part is to select “Web Page (*.htm,*.html)” under “Save as type” and make sure that you select “Entire Workbook” under the “Save” option.
+Click on the “Save” button to save the workbook as Webpage and ignore any compatibility messages.

-Click on “Save” button to save the workbook as Webpage and ignore any compatibility messages.
+Click on the “Save” button to save the workbook as Webpage and ignore any compatibility messages.

 This way of saving the workbook as a web page helps you to export all Excel charts as images in a simple way.

-Want to see how to share Excel workbook with multiple users across the web?
+Want to see how to share an Excel workbook with multiple users across the web?